Study 26: Paul begins to weather the storm of Jewish hatred

 8. Paul explained what he believed.
 Why did they accuse him of belonging to a sect?

 10. What does God think of false shepherds or leaders?
 What will he do about it and why?
-Look up one reference from the Old Testament and one from the New Testament which describe the characteristics of a false shepherd.
+Look up one reference from the Old Testament and one from the New Testament that describe the characteristics of a false shepherd.

 11. What were the character traits of Felix?
 What did his character cause him to do?

 12. *Felix and Drusilla came to discuss matters with Paul.
-What issues caused Felix to get so ‘hot under the collar’?
+What issues caused Felix to get so “hot under the collar”?
 What did he do about it?

-13. *Have you ever shared the Gospel with a friend who does not know God?
+13. *Have you ever shared the gospel with a friend who does not know God?
 What did you find the most difficult part?
 What did your friend find to be the most difficult part?
 Why do you think there was any difficulty?